The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Crawling properly on hands/knees: Only 50% (versus 85% in 1994)

-Every hour in a container steals 60 minutes of critical development.
-Swedish research found that just 2 hours of daily container time TRIPLES the risk of motor delays.
+Now, every hour in a container is 60 minutes of development that's not happening.
+Swedish research found that just 2 hours of daily container time triples the risk of motor delays.

-The Fisher-Price corporation has made $4.2 billion selling containers that promise to "develop" your baby while actually crippling them.
-That $200 activity center?
-It's preventing the cross-lateral movement that builds your baby's brain architecture.
+And the baby equipment industry has made billions selling containers that promise to "develop" your baby.
+But that $200 activity center?
+It's restricting the cross-lateral movement that actually builds your baby's brain architecture.

 What containers actually cause: